aseemarora1995/online-learning-tracks/readme.md

 ## Study Plan

-Curriculum follows udacity fullstack nanodegree, adjusted for my education/background, and extended to take advantage of full range of free university courses/lectures and other online instructional resources that overlap with udacity's nanaodegree.
-I will meet all course requirements and follow principles of project-based learning shared by oss by focusing on consolidating knowledge and internalizing core concepts through active completion of real projects.
+Curriculum follows udacity fullstack nanodegree, adjusted and extended to take advantage of full range of free university courses/lectures and other online instructional resources that overlap with udacity's nanaodegree.
+I will satisfy all course requirements and follow principles of project-based learning shared by oss by focusing on consolidating knowledge and internalizing core concepts through active completion of real projects.

 ## Core Curriculum